GiorgioRegni/Binaural-Beats/README.md

 ### Support

 This application is free and will stay free.
 Developing `Binaural Beats Therapy`, researching and staying up to date on binaural beats and mind science takes time and a lot of efforts.
 Donating by pressing the `Donate` button from within the app will help me spend more time on `Binaural Beats Therapy` and continue delivering updates and answering requests.
+Also remember that this app appreciates your improvements via [pull requests](https://help.github.com/articles/using-pull-requests/).
 Thanks for your help! -Giorgio Regni

 ### Contact